chuyangliu/snake/README.md

 * [Map.findMaxPath()](./src/Map.cpp): compute the longest path between two positions

     The algorithm is based on DFS and the greedy algorithm.
-Each time the adjacent positions are traversed, the position that is the farthest(estimated by Manhatten distance) from the destination will be traversed first.
+Each time the adjacent positions are traversed, the position that is the farthest from the destination (estimated by the Manhatten distance) will be traversed first.
 In addition, in order to make the result path as straight as possible, if two positions have the same distance to the destination, the position at the current searching direction will be traversed first.
 Since this is an NP-hard problem, this method is only approximate.

     Here is a vivid description of how it works: